mikeos-tech/dictionary-sync/README.md

      git init
      git branch -m main

+A branch in *git* is a version controlled set of data, in a software project you might have different branches for different versions of software, but as I only want a consistent dictionary it is likely there will only be one branch.

 As this repository isn't intended to be of interest to anyone else it doesn't need a *readme.md* file.

 ---